Skip to main content

 }

 The first part of the validate function is similar as before.
-'NOTE' highlights the changes.
+The 'NOTE's mark the changes.

 1. You use a gjson selector to get the label map provided by the object embedded into the request